A varicocele refer to dilated veins within the pampiniform plexus.

 Varicoceles are normally a clinical diagnosis.

-Sub-clinical: No clinical abnormality, only detected by Doppler ultrasound.
+Sub-clinical: no clinical abnormality, only detected by Doppler ultrasound.

-Grade I (small): Only clinically palpable with Valsalva manoeuvre.
+Grade I (small): only clinically palpable with Valsalva manoeuvre.

-Grade II (moderate): Palpable without Valsalva manoeuvre.
+Grade II (moderate): palpable without Valsalva manoeuvre.

-Grade III (large): Varicocele is visible through the scrotal skin, easily palpable.
+Grade III (large): varicocele is visible through the scrotal skin, easily palpable.

 Varicoceles may lead to testicular damage and atrophy.
-Up to 25% of boys with Grade II/III varicocele may develop testicular growth arrest.
+Up to 25% of boys with Grade II/III varicoceles develop testicular growth arrest.
 This is a key indication for surgery - recovery of growth is seen in around 50-80% of cases.
 Patients with evidence of growth arrest should be referred to urology.

 Varicoceles may effect efficacy and function of sperm.
 The exact pathophysiology is unclear but may involve impairment of the normal countercurrent mechanism leading to raised intra-scrotal temperatures.
 Vascular congestion within the testicle may also be responsible.